Norecipes - Elevating Everyday Meals

 After having the fantasic pappardelle at Crooklyn Improv, I found myself craving the broad ribbons of home made pasta.
 As I was contemplating the merits of different sauces that I could pair with my pappardelle, I came across We Are Never Full’s luscious Sausage Ragu.
 It had to be a sign.
 While many in the

 While many in the US associate ragù with a brand of jarred pasta sauce, it actually refers to a whole class of meat-based sauces in Italian cuisine.
-The word itself is a loan word from the French ragoût which is a stew or sauce that's served with noodles.
-I happened to have about 5 lbs of pork cheek meat sitting in the freezer and because of its high fat and connective tissue content, it's perfect for a sauce like this.
+The word itself is a loan word from the French ragoût which is a stew or sauce served with noodles.
+I happened to have about 5 pounds of pork cheek meat sitting in the freezer, and because of its high fat and connective tissue content, it's perfect for a sauce like this.

-For those not familiar, pork cheek (also known as jowel) is literally the cheek meat of the pig and is the same cut used to make Guanciale.
-There isn't a ton of meat on each cheek, but the meat that is there is incredibly flavourful and has a fantastic marbling of fat that keeps it moist and makes it fall apart when cooked low and slow.
+For those not familiar, pork cheek is literally the cheek meat of the pig, and is the same cut used to make Guanciale.
+There isn't a ton of meat on each cheek, but the meat that is there is incredibly flavorful and has a fantastic marbling of fat that keeps it moist and makes it fall apart when cooked low and slow.

-It also happens to be a very cheap cut, coming it at $4.99 a pound at an upscale Manhattan butcher, which means you can almost certainly find it for less at your local butcher.
-Because it is a rather unusual cut, you probably won't find it at the meat counter of a grocery store, but this is totally worth a trip to the butcher.
-If you're not of the pork persuasion, this recipe would also work well with other types of meat like lamb or beef, but be sure you get a cut of meat with a lot of fat and connective tissue.
+It also happens to be a very cheap cut, coming in at $4.99 a pound at an upscale Manhattan butcher, which means you can almost certainly find it for less at your local butcher.
+Because it's a rather unusual cut, you probably won't find it at the meat counter of a grocery store, but this is totally worth a trip to the butcher.
+If you're not of the pork persuasion, this recipe would also work well with other types of meat, like lamb or beef, but be sure you get a cut of meat with a lot of fat and connective tissue.
 If you do use other types of meat, try using other spices.
 Mint works great with lamb, and for beef, I tend to like more subtle spices like basil or sage.
+I also have a recipe for Beef Cheek Confit that's worth checking out if you're adventurous.

 The aroma is quite intoxicating, and whether it's served over al dente pappardelle or with a crusty slice of toasted bread, you'll be richly awarded for such a meager amount of work.
 The left over sauce freezes well and it also makes great open faced sandwiches.
 If you're craving a quick pasta fix, this sauce would pair fantastically with my Hungarian Nokedli, which come together in the time it takes to boil a pot of water.